Tennessee Implied Consent Law

 - DUI (driving under the influence)

-Implied Consent in Tennessee: Breath vs. Blood Tests
+Implied Consent DUI in Tennessee: Breath vs. Blood Tests

 Separate procedures apply for administering breath and blood tests in Tennessee.
 Implied consent only applies to breath tests, and there are stricter standards if an officer is to mandate a blood test.